Wilsons-Navid/ML_For_Phishing_Detection_/README.md

 ---

-## 📄 Academic Report
+## Academic Report

-A comprehensive academic report (6,500+ words) is included documenting:
+A comprehensive academic report documenting the methodology, experimental results, and analysis is available in the main Jupyter notebook:

-- Literature review (21 scholarly sources)
-- Detailed methodology
+- Detailed methodology and implementation
-- Experimental results with 8 figures
+- Experimental results with visualizations
 - African deployment context analysis
-- Practical recommendations
+- Practical recommendations for different sectors

-**Files:**
-- `Phishing_Detection_Africa_Report_FINAL.docx` - Word format
-- `Phishing_Detection_Africa_Report_FINAL.pdf` - PDF format

-**Visualizations included:**
-- Performance comparison tables
+- Performance comparison across all models

-- ROC and Precision-Recall curves
-- Learning curves (loss and AUC over epochs)
-- Confusion matrices
-- Generalization analysis
+All analysis, figures, and results are contained within the `phishing_ml_vs_dl_notebook_enhanced.ipynb` notebook.

 ---

-## 🎓 Citation
+## Citation

 If you use this work, please cite: